kdeldycke/awesome-iam/README.md

 - [JOSE is a Bad Standard That Everyone Should Avoid](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid) - TL;DR: the standards are either completely broken or complex minefields hard to navigate.
 - [JWT.io](https://jwt.io) - Allows you to decode, verify and generate JWT.

+### OAuth2 & OpenID

+[OAuth 2.0](https://en.wikipedia.org/wiki/OAuth#OAuth_2.0) is an authorization framework.
+[OpenID Connect (OIDC)](https://en.wikipedia.org/wiki/OpenID_Connect) is an authentication layer on top of it.

+The old *OpenID* is dead; the new *OpenID Connect* is very much not-dead.

+- [An Illustrated Guide to OAuth and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) - Explain how these standards work using simplified illustrations.
+- [OAuth 2 Simplified](https://aaronparecki.com/oauth-2-simplified/) - A reference article describing the protocol in simplified format to help developers and service providers implement it.
+- [Open-Sourcing BuzzFeed’s SSO Experience](https://increment.com/security/open-sourcing-buzzfeeds-single-sign-on-process/) - OAuth2-friendly adaptation of the Central Authentication Service (CAS) protocol.
+You'll find there good OAuth user flow diagrams.
+- [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.
+- [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - `They did this to provide message-level integrity.
+OAuth 2 switched to Transport-level confidentiality/Integrity.` (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).
+- [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.
+- [Cierge](https://pwdless.github.io/Cierge-Website/) - Open-source authentication server (OIDC) that handles user signup, login, profiles, management, and more.
+- [Keycloak](https://www.keycloak.org) - Open-source Identity and Access Management.
+Supports OIDC, OAuth 2
+and SAML 2, LDAP and AD directories, password policies.

+### SAML

+SAML 2.0 is a means to exchange authorization and authentication between services, like OAuth/OpenID protocols above.

+Typical SAML identity prodiver is an insitution or a big corporation's internal SSO, while the typical OIDC/OAuth provider is a tech company that runs a data silo.

+- [How SAML 2.0 Authentication Works](https://gravitational.com/blog/how-saml-authentication-works/) - Overview of the how and why of SSO and SAML.
+- [Web Single Sign-On, the SAML 2.0 perspective](https://blog.theodo.com/2019/06/web-single-sign-on-the-saml-2-0-perspective/) - Another naive explanation of SAML workflow in the context of corporate SSO implementation.

 ## Policies